-Ada Deer, Menominee, was the May Commencement Speaker.
+Ada Deer, Menominee, May Commencement Speaker.
 (See the NMU Announcement) She received an honorary Doctor of Humane Letters degree from the sociology and social work department.
 Read about Ada Deer's remarkable background in politics and as an Indian rights activist at the Wisconsin Historical Society website.
 During Ada's visit to NMU, the Center invited the Native community to a welcoming reception.
 See photo highlights of Ada's reception at W12 Graduation with Ada Deer.

 Warrior Games, a traditional Anishinaabe life skills game, was taught during the Welcome Weekend.
 Participants were taught the importance of this traditional game.
 They were provided basic skills before going to the nearby woods to play the game.

 Wild Rice Camp was held on September 9-11 at Lac Vieux Desert (see poster) pow wow grounds.
 The Center for Native American Studies provided rides for NMU students.
 Participants learned the steps involved in harvesting and processing wild rice.
 Everyone had chance to make tools needed for each step, including knocking sticks, push pole, and stir paddle.